dariuszseweryn/RxAndroidBle/README.md

 | LongWriteOperationBuilder | build() | Single | true |

 \* this `Observable` when unsubscribed closes/cleanups internal resources (i.e. finishes scan, closes a connection, disables notifications)
+\** this `Observable` does emit only a single value and finishes in exactly one situation — when Bluetooth Adapter is not available on the device — in this situation there is no point to monitor other states as the adapter does not appear during runtime.

 ### Helpers
 We encourage you to check the package `com.polidea.rxandroidble.helpers` which contains handy reactive wrappers for some typical use-cases.